 So yeah, a crow helped Sting write a song.
 They’re a cool bird.

-So, I originally wanted to make this site with Drupal, the open source CMS for those who love views (not political), but that install failed so I just went with WordPress.
+I originally planned to make this site with Drupal, the open source CMS for those who love views (not political), but that install failed so I just went with WordPress.
 Then I looked at the available themes, didn’t like any, and thought maybe I should make my own.

 I should not have done that.